Aptera Electric Car FAQ

 plug was installed.

-In August of 2022 Aptera Motors started a petition which asked the Federal government
+In August of 2022, Aptera Motors started a petition that asked the Federal government

 to make the Tesla plug the National Standard.
 Aptera Motors stated that the Tesla plug